How a Sou-Sou Helped Me Save Money So I Could Start a Business

-It’s a West African tradition also popular in the Caribbean.
-It requires a group of people to contribute a fixed amount of money either weekly, bi-weekly or monthly to a group account, with one member responsible for collecting the cash.
+The West African tradition, which is also popular in the Caribbean, requires a group of people to contribute a fixed amount of money either weekly, bi-weekly or monthly to a group account, with one member responsible for collecting the cash.

 The group holds a random draw to determine the order in which each person will receive their lump sum payment.
-However, once each person receives their cash, they still have to contribute until everyone gets their payment.
+However, once each person receives their cash, they still have to contribute until everyone gets paid.

-A sou-sou could run for six months, or even up to a year — it all depends on how many people are in on it.
-Sou-sous continue until everyone receives their payout at least once.
+A sou-sou could run for six months or up to a year — it all depends on how many people are in on it.
+Sou-sous continue until everyone receives a payout at least once.

 How I Used a Sou-Sou to Start a Business

 Curious about this unorthodox way to fund a new business?
 Here’s how I started a sou-sou to help me make enough money to get my cake-decorating business off the ground.

 Determine How Much Cash You Need to Start Your Business

 I created an inventory of supplies I’d need, then calculated the total cost of buying them.
 This helped me make sure I’d be able to get started once I received my payout.